rmosolgo/graphql-ruby/guides/defining_your_schema.md

 ## Query Analyzers

 Query analyzers are like middleware for the validation phase.
 They're called at each node of the query's internal representation (see `GraphQL::InternalRepresentation::Node`).
-If they return a `GraphQL::AnalysisError`, the query won't be run.
+If they return a `GraphQL::AnalysisError`, the query won't be run and the error will be added to the response's `errors` key.

 The minimal API is `.call(memo, visit_type, internal_representation_node)`.
 For example: